ojitha/ojitha.github.io/_posts/2025-09-12-LlamaIndexScienceCommunityChat.md

 ------

 ## Introduction
+There are three very common AI engineering techniques that you can use to adapt a model to your needs:

+- Prompt engineering,
+- RAG, and
+- Finetuning

+RAG is following The **retrieve-then-generate pattern**: technique that enhances a model’s generation by retrieving the relevant information from external memory sources such as internal database, a user’s previous chat sessions, or the internet.

+> With RAG, only the information most relevant to the query, as determined by the **retriever**, is retrieved and input into the model.
+And RAG is a technique to enhance the query context individually.
+{:.green}

-LlamaIndex is a data framework designed to help developers build applications that connect large language models (LLMs) with their own private or custom data sources.
+LlamaIndex is an open source data orchestration framework designed to help developers build applications that connect large language models (LLMs) with their own private or custom data sources.
 It serves as a bridge between LLMs and external data, enabling you to create AI applications that can reason over your specific information.
 For example, I'v created the AI Chatbot which can retrieve the information from my data and inference to answer the user response:

 ![AI Chatbot for Science Community](/assets/images/2025-09-12-LlamaIndexScienceCommunityChat/AI_Chat_Bot.jpg)

 1. User prompt to ask Questions?
 2. Previous question
 3. Answer of the previous question
-4. Files in the RAG store
+4. Files in the RAG store (text Docs from the user directory in this example)
 5. Specific setting such as Context/System prompt for Context
 6. Select the Chat Engine
 7. Common setting for all the prompts

 ### What is LlamaIndex?